 The alligator is one of the most popular indicators by Bill Williams.
-It has colourful names like the jaw, lips, and teeth.
+It has colorful names like the jaw, lips, and teeth.
 As a trader, you should spend time learning about the indicator.

 You should also practice and tweak in a demo account the periods to tailor it to your trading strategy.